Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a bounded Borel set

-\v2 {\sc Remark 5.} (a)\, There is a large class of $K$ such that ${\rm vol}_{d-1}(\pr_\be K)= 0$ for all $\be$ and $K$ is non-polar.
-This condition obtains if $K$ has Hausdorf dimension larger than $d-2$ and zero Hausdorf measure of $(d-1)$-dimension (\cite{Fl} Theorem 6.4 ($d\geq 3$), \cite{B} Exercise 27 of p.373 ($d = 2$)).
+\v2 {\sc Remark 4.} (a)\, There is a large class of compact sets $K$ such that ${\rm vol}_{d-1}(\pr_\be K)= 0$ for all $\be$ and $K$ is non-polar.
+This condition obtains if $K$ has Hausdorff dimension larger than $d-2$ and zero Hausdorff measure of $(d-1)$-dimension (\cite{Fl} Theorem 6.4 ($d\geq 3$), \cite{B} Exercise 27 of p.373 ($d = 2$)).

-(b)\, It is not clear whether the condition (\ref{cond1}) need to be required for (\ref{eq3.5}).
-If $\lan K\ran_{\be}$ is on a hyper-plane perpendicular to $\be$, it may be removed.
+(b)\, It is not clear whether the condition (\ref{cond1}) needs to be required for (\ref{eq3.5}).
+If $\lan K\ran_{\be}$ is contained in the union of a finite number of hyper-planes perpendicular to $\be$, it may be removed.
 For the upper bound the condition (\ref{cond1}) is not needed.
-When a ball is taken for $K$ an exact form of the density $H_{U(a)}(x\be,t; d\xi)/m_a(d\xi)$ is computed in \cite{Ucal_b}, according to which it coincides with that in (\ref{eq3.5}) except for a certain singularity appearing along the circumference of the hemisphere $\lan U(a)\ran_\be$.